-Effective 17 December 2019, the Company is also authorised (i) as alternative investment fund manager ("AIFM") in accordance with Chapter 2 of the law of 12 July 2013 on alternative investment fund managers (the "2013 Law") and (ii) to provide management of portfolios of investments on a discretionary, client-byclient basis pursuant to Article 5, (4) (a) of the 2013 Law.
+The Company is also authorised (i) as alternative investment fund manager ("AIFM") in accordance with Chapter 2 of the law of 12 July 2013 on alternative investment fund managers (the "2013 Law") and (ii) to provide management of portfolios of investments on a discretionary, client-by-client basis pursuant to Article 5, (4) (a) of the 2013 Law.

 The Company intends to manage Luxembourg and foreign alternative investment funds ("AIFs") and that are contemplated to be marketed in EU member states and non-EU member states.
+It currently acts as the designated AIFM for Nikko AM Global Alternative Investment Trust, a Reserved Alternative Investment Fund.
+NAML is also acting as Investment Manager to manage the assets of a segregated mandate on a discretionary basis.